 The college sponsors special events, lectures, clinics, workshops, topical seminars and a variety of other services to benefit the community.
 We share college facilities and services to enrich business symposiums, conferences, government, professional and avocational interests.
 Each year, thousands of community citizens participate in and attend campus events ranging from dramatic productions to athletic contests.

 Student and faculty groups present a variety of concerts, lectures, art exhibits, plays and other campus events for community benefit.
 Faculty and staff share knowledge and expertise with numerous community groups through the Speakers Bureau.
-Website: www.aacc.edu/campus-life/
+Website for events calendar: http://www.aacc.edu/calendar/.

 The Arnold Campus

 The Arnold campus is approximately five miles north of Annapolis and 18 miles south of Baltimore.
-Click here to take a virtual tour or view the map of the Arnold Campus.
+View the map of the Arnold Campus.